-- (a) Review and approve the annual internal audit plan (including any periodic amendments), ensuring the application of an appropriate risk-based methodology that satisfactorily monitors the Company's highest risk areas. - (b) Discuss with the Internal Audit Executive the results of internal audit activities, special reviews, investigations, or projects, with specific attention to any significant deficiencies in the design or operation of the Company's internal controls or any fraud (regardless of materiality) involving persons having a significant role in internal controls. - (c) Annually review the structure and resources of the audit team, including staffing adequacy and other factors that may affect the effectiveness and timeliness of the internal audits. - (d) Review and approve any changes to the internal audit charter.
+- (a) Review and approve the annual internal audit plan and such changes to the plan, (including any periodic amendments), ensuring the application of an appropriate risk-based methodology that satisfactorily monitors the Company's highest risk areas. - (b) Discuss with the Internal Audit Executive the results of internal audit activities, special reviews, investigations, or projects, with specific attention to any significant deficiencies in the design or operation of the Company's internal controls or any fraud (regardless of materiality) involving persons having a significant role in internal controls. - (c) Annually review the structure and resources of the Internal Audit team, including staffing adequacy and other factors that may affect the effectiveness and timeliness of the internal audits.
+Discuss with the Independent Auditor the Independent Auditor's judgment about the competence, performance and cooperation of Internal Audit and Internal Audit's responsibilities and staffing. - (d) Review and approve any changes to the internal audit charter.